-Looking to drive that nail faster and with ease into any material?
-We are going to talk about the importance of knowing the nail gun types and sizes before embarking on your next project!
+Looking to drive the nail faster into any material?
+We are going to talk about the different types of nail guns that should be used on your project!

 Nail guns come in different types, sizes, shapes, specifications, and colors.
 They also vary depending on the type of material to be used.

-They can drive 3-1/2 inch nails into woods.
-They come in two types that is clipped head and round head.
+They can drive 3-1/2 inch nails into the woods.
+They come in two types that are clipped head and round head.
 The clipped head is used when dealing with big projects that requires a lot of nails.

 They hold more nails.
-On the other hand, the round head framing nailer holds less nails.
-This makes them efficient for light duty work.
+On the other hand, the round head framing nailer holds fewer nails.
+This makes them efficient for light-duty work.

-They come in two types that is pneumatic and manual.
-Therefore the pneumatic utilizes air pressure to drive the nails into floor boards.
+They come in two types that are pneumatic and manual.
+Therefore the pneumatic utilizes air pressure to drive the nails into floorboards.
 However, the manual just from its name requires physical strength.

 The name was derived due to the fact that the nail guns are small to fit into the palm of your hand.
 It also has straps that holds around your hand to make it steady and comfortable to use.